Patient Advisory Board

 I live in Dublin with my wife, Jan, and four children.
 My journey with CLL began in 2011 when Jan was diagnosed at the age of 39.
 We realized at that time that we needed to inform ourselves in order to get the best treatment plan available.
 I strongly believe in patient advocacy and the sharing of information with a view to better treatments and prognosis for CLL patients.

 It was the 25th November 2009 during investigation into health issues that I heard the name chronic lymphocytic leukaemia for the first time.
-Like many shock combined with disbelief about the conflicting information I received left too many questions unanswered.
+Like many, shock combined with disbelief about the conflicting information I received left too many questions unanswered.
 I think it took me nearly 2 years to become comfortable in my own skin again and during that time became active in on-line CLL communities and UK support groups.
-It was meeting others, learning how they coped and their knowledge of relevant and current information that helped me most.
-Today I remain on watch & wait and have become an active volunteer patient advocate and work with my CLL friends to continue to build on the work of our community to improve access to relevant information, treatment and care to improve quality of life and outcomes for people affected by CLL.
+It was meeting others, learning how they coped, and their knowledge of relevant and current information that helped me most.
+Today I remain on Watch and Wait and have become an active volunteer patient advocate and work with my CLL friends to continue to build on the work of our community to improve access to relevant information, treatment, and care to improve quality of life and outcomes for people affected by CLL.